New York State Route 158: Route description

 NY 158 begins 1.5 mi east of the village of Altamont at NY 146 in the town of Guilderland.
 NY 158 proceeds winding north alongside the Black Creek as a two-lane road through several residences, crossing over the Bozen Kill.
-Now paralleling the Bozen Kill, the route continues north through Guiderland as the waterway merges into the Watervilet Reservoir.
+Now paralleling the Bozen Kill, the route continues north through Guiderland as the waterway merges into the Watervliet Reservoir.
 At the northern end of the reservoir, NY 158 intersects with US 20 (Western Avenue).
 After US 20, the route continues north through Guiderland, winding through town as it gains the moniker of Guiderland Avenue.
 In the hamlet of Parkers Corners, NY 158 continues past some residences and an intersection with Old State Road.
 A short trek to the north and NY 158 crosses the line from Albany County to Schenectady County.

 NY 158, now in the town of Rotterdam, continues north into the hamlet of Pine Grove as Guiderland Avenue.
 In Pine Grove, NY 158 bends northeast at a junction with the eastern terminus of NY 406 (Giffords Church Road).
 Crossing over a railroad line, the road passes a small housing complex before crossing under the New York State Thruway (I-90).
 After the Thruway, NY 158 enters the hamlet of Rotterdam, where Guiderland Avenue becomes a two-lane residential street.
 Crossing over another railroad grade, NY 158 turns north at Sunrise Boulevard.
 Just five blocks to the north of Sunrise, Guiderland Avenue intersects with NY 7 (Curry Road).
 This intersection serves as the northern terminus of NY 158 while the route continues north as County Route 160.